 Every individual corporate customer of the bank will be installing ILink client.
 Transfer of data files can then happen from client to server either via scheduler or by manual intervention.

+Responsibilities:

 As a Techie Architect, responsible for all the quality deliveries, educating customers regarding the installation of softwares etc.